 - Paschal Donohoe, T.D., Minister for Public Expenditure and Reform

-- Eoghan Murphy, T.D., Minister of State at the Departments of Finance and Public Expenditure and Reform, with responsibility for Financial Services, eGovernment and Public Procurement
+- Patrick O’Donovan, T.D., Minister of State at the Department of Public Expenditure and Reform with special responsibility for Open Government, eGovernment and Public Procurement

-- Sean Canney, T.D., Minister of State at the Department of Public Expenditure and Reform with responsibility for OPW and Flood Relief
+- Kevin ‘Boxer’ Moran, T.D., Minister of State at the Department of Public Expenditure and Reform with special responsibility for the OPW and Flood Relief

-- Stephen Lynam – Special Adviser to the Minister for Public Expenditure and Reform
+- Ed Brophy – Special Adviser to the Minister for Finance and Public Expenditure and Reform

-- Deborah Sweeney – Special Adviser to the Minister for Public Expenditure and Reform
+- Deborah Sweeney – Special Adviser to the Minister for Finance and Public Expenditure and Reform

 - Robert Watt